grbeno/grbeno.github.io/pages/dj_react_frontend.md

 ```
 Learn more from the [documentation of nvm-windows](https://github.com/coreybutler/nvm-windows/blob/master/README.md).
 ### Initialize React added to the Django project
-Stay in the Django project directory and create the new directory 'frontend' (or what you prefer) for React files.
+Stay in the Django project directory and create the new directory `frontend` (or what you prefer) for React files.
 ```
 npx create-react-app@latest frontend
 ```